top of page

 At some point I'll flesh the next 17 years out a little but gradually I saved and spent and Stu worked and worked to return, cabin by cabin, Annanetta to her glory!
 A glory that is both honest to her heritage, design and material BUT also a practical full time liveaboard!

-Along the way I married the lovely Emma, who wonderfully loves Annanetta as much and at times more than I!
+Along the way I married the lovely Emma, who thankfully loves Annanetta as much and at times more than I!
 We had our first daughter Ellie while living aboard then moved away for a few years to care for my ailing mother.

-It was however this period away in Sussex that enabled us to properly embrace the services of Steve at Dennett’s Boatbuilders getting her out of the water and returning her hull, decks and wheelhouse again to tip top condition.
+It was this period away in Sussex that enabled us to properly embrace the services of Steve at Dennett’s Boatbuilders getting her out of the water and returning her hull, decks and wheelhouse again to tip top condition.

 For many Maisy’s arrival would have been the end of any notion of returning to boat life but in the end it was Emma who persuaded us to abandon a very comfortable 5 bed house in Sussex and return to Annanetta, which we did in spring of 2019.